• Skip to primary navigation

 1. Durable Power of Attorney

-A durable power of attorney (or DPOA), is adequate immediately after you sign it (unless stated otherwise) and allows your agent to continue acting on your behalf if you become incapacitated.
+A durable power of attorney is adequate immediately after you sign it (unless stated otherwise).
+It allows your agent to continue acting on your behalf if you become incapacitated.
 For example, suppose you fall into a coma.
 In that case, your agent will retain the authority to make financial or health-related decisions and sign documents for you.

-A durable power of attorney ends automatically when you die.
-You can rescind a durable POA using the revocation of power of attorney form as long as you’re competent.
+The durable POA ends automatically when you die.
+You can rescind it using the revocation of power of attorney form as long as you’re competent.

 Non-Durable Power of Attorney

 A non-durable power of attorney expires if you become incapacitated or die.
 For instance, if you fall into a coma, your agents will lose any authority previously granted.
-After that, only a court-appointed guardian or conservator can make decisions for you.
+Only a court-appointed guardian or conservator can make decisions for you after that.

 Most types of power of attorney listed below can be made durable.